topgrade-rs/topgrade/.github/ISSUE_TEMPLATE/step_request.md

 name: New step request
 about: Suggest a new step/package manager to update
 title: ''
+type: Feature
-labels: C-feature request, request step
+labels: request step
 assignees: ''

 ---